muremwa/read-urls-extension/README.md

 - - -

 ## Usage.
-The extension adds a view on your side bar with the.
+The extension adds a view on your side bar with an icon like a chain 🔗.
 Navigate to that view and click to open it and activate the extension.

 - - -
 ![acitvate extension](media/imgs/no_1.png 'What you\'ll see before activation')
 - - -

 Give it a few moments to read all urls and populate the view.
-Once done it will populate the view with your urls.
+Once done it will populate the view with your URL configurations.

 Each app will be a collapsable tree with its urls as the children.
 App names are in __ALL CAPS__.
-If an app has no `app_name` it will be displayed in the following format `PARENT_FOLDER/URLS.PY`.
+If an app has no `app_name` it will be displayed in the following format `PARENT_FOLDER\URLS.PY`.
 A url may have children if it's arguments are defined.
 If not the it's a single item.